How can Yachtsnet offer these lower rates? |

 boat, except with your express permission.
 We will notify you of

-any offers made.
+any offers made, even if we know them to be unacceptable.
 Yachtsnet will not accept any offer on your

 behalf without your approval, even if it is for the full asking